 Moving on up the scale of machines, computerized and fully automated machines have many more functions and features.

-The machine often has an LCD screen display, automatic needle threading, and even embroidery stitches.
+The machine often has an LCD screen display, automatic needle threading, automatic thread cutters and even embroidery stitches.
 There are different tension controls and stitch lengths.

 Computerized types of sewing machines will make buttonholes and have built-in stitch programs.
 Although these machines are more expensive, they are sturdy and long-lasting.
 Reputable companies usually offer lessons and warranties on these higher-ranking machines.